General Trail Etiquette

 General Etiquette for User Groups

 For groups with existing special use permits for ongoing classes or programming, please be conscious of the peak user times at Meissner (Holidays and weekends between 10 am and 1 pm) and do your best to be respectful of the general skiing community who will be using the trails with you.
-Please consider having your group participate in a trail work day over the course of the season and encourage individuals in your group to donate toward trail grooming or become a member of Meissner Nordic.
+Please consider having your group participate in a trail work day over the course of the season and encourage individuals in your group to donate toward trail grooming or become a supporter of Meissner Nordic.